 Do you experience endometriosis related pain and fatigue?

-Endometriosis affects over 360,000 Australians and is the most common cause of chronic pelvic pain for women.
-Current non-surgical treatments such as non-steroidal anti-inflammatories, oral contraceptive pills and hormonal treatments have limited effectiveness and the side-effect profile can be troublesome for many women.
+Endometriosis affects over 360,000 Australians and is the most common cause of chronic pelvic pain for women and those assigned female at birth.
+Current non-surgical treatments such as non-steroidal anti-inflammatories, oral contraceptive pills and hormonal treatments have limited effectiveness and the side-effect profile can be troublesome for many people with endometriosis.

 NICM Health Research Institute researchers are seeking participants to be involved in a clinical trial examining the effectiveness of a modified traditional Chinese herbal medicine for endometriosis related pain and fatigue.

 - People aged 18-45 years living in Australia who:

 - Have a confirmed diagnosis of endometriosis via laparoscopy in the last five-years.